What is Depreciation Rate?

 - D. Rate = 20%

-Depreciable Value per Year is calculated as:
+Depreciable Value per Year calculates as:

 Depreciable Value per Year = Depreciation Rate * (Purchase Price of Machine – Salvage Value)